rackerlabs/kthresher/README.rst

 Tool to remove unused kernels that were installed automatically in Debian/Ubuntu.

 This tool removes those kernel packages marked as candidate for autoremoval.
 Those packages are generally installed via Unattended upgrade or meta-packages.

-By default the latest kernel and manual installations are marked to Never Auto Remove.
+By default, on apt 1.0 and below, the booted kernel, the latest-installed kernel and the latest kernel are set to "NeverAutoRemove".
+Or, for apt 1.2 and above, the booted kernel, the latest-installed kernel, the latest kernel and the second-latest kernel are set to "NeverAutoRemove".

 *thresher - A device that first separates the head of a stalk of grain from the straw, and then further separates the kernel from the rest of the head.*

 -----